Treat High Blood Pressure Naturally

 - reduced salt intake (usually no more than 2.4 grams of sodium per day)

-The beauty of a natural treatment is that it also lowers your risk of other diseases such as diabetes or heart disease.
+The beauty of a natural treatment is that it also lowers your risk of other diseases such as diabetes, heart, kidney and lung diseases, and mental illness.

 The Natural Treatment is the same as Prevention